airbytehq/glossary/content/term/master data management (mdm).md

 ---
-title: "What is Master Data Management (MDM)"
+title: "What is Master Data Management (MDM)?"
 tags:
 - data engineering
 ---